-(Islamic ownership of tangible assets, usufruct and services, or (in the Investment ownership) of assets of particular projects or special investment Certificates) activity. , Takaful (Islamic The term "Takaful" is derived from Arabic word which means Insurance) solidarity, whereby a group of participants agree among themselves to support one another jointly against a defined loss.
+(Islamic ownership) of assets of particular projects or special investment Investment activity.
+Certificates) Takaful (Islamic The term "Takaful" is derived from Arabic word which means Insurance) solidarity, whereby a group of participants agree among themselves to support one another jointly against a defined loss.
 In a Takaful arrangement, the participants contribute a sum of money as wholly or partially Tabarru (donation) into a common fund, which will be used for mutual assistance for the members against a defined loss or damage, according to the terms and conditions of the Takaful.
 Unrestricted The account holders authorize the NIFI to invest their funds based on Investment Mudarabah or Wakalah contracts without imposing any restrictions.
 Accounts (UIA) The NIFI can commingle these funds with their own funds and invest them in a pooled portfolio.
 Wadi'ah The term "Wadi'ah" means custody or safe-keeping whereby the items are held in trust by the safe-keeper.
 The items are not guaranteed by the safe-keeper, except in the case of misconduct, negligence or violation of the conditions.
-W = 1 + 1 Wakalah (Agency Wakalah is a contract where one party, the principal (Muwakkil), Contract) appoints the other as agent (Wakil) to carry out a business or transaction on his behalf with or without any fee.
-Securitization Basel II defines a traditional securitization (in conventional finance) as Exposures. a structure where the cash flow from an underlying pool of exposures is · · · · · · · · · · · · · · · · · · · used to service at least two different stratified risk positions or tranches reflecting different degrees of credit risk.
-Payments to the investors depend upon the performance of the specified underlying exposures, as opposed to being derived from an obligation of the entity orig those exposures.
+Wakalah (Agency Wakalah is a contract where one party, the principal (Muwakkil), Contract) appoints the other as agent (Wakil) to carry out a business or transaction on his behalf with or without any fee.
+Securitization Basel II defines a traditional securitization (in conventional finance) as Exposures. a structure where the cash flow from an underlying pool of exposures is used to service at least two different stratified risk positions or tranches reflecting different degrees of credit risk.
+Payments to the investors depend upon the performance of the specified underlying exposures, as opposed to being derived from an obligation of the entity originating those exposures.